Disaster Recovery for Remote Workforces

 What is a Disaster Recovery Plan, and Why is it Important?

 A disaster recovery plan is a detailed guide of how an organization will address an emergency, such as a natural disaster or data breach, which could affect its ability to conduct normal operations.
+Recovering from such disruptions requires a well-structured approach to restore business functions efficiently.

 A fine-tuned disaster recovery plan should be multi-faceted and include the following: